Skip to main content

 Clinician applying 3M™ Promogran Prisma™ Matrix to sacral pressure ulcer

 Creating the right conditions for healing is crucial, especially for hard-to-heal wounds.
 Addressing inflammation and bioburden is an important step.
 While collagen is effective against matrix metalloproteinases (MMPs), its impact on elastase, another abundant protease, is limited.
-In vitro studies show that combining Oxidized Regenerated Cellulose (ORC) with collagen has a greater effect than collagen alone in reducing both MMP and elastase activity, both highly predictive indicators of non-healing wounds3-4.
+In vitro studies show that combining Oxidized Regenerated Cellulose (ORC) with collagen has a greater effect than collagen alone in reducing both MMP and elastase activity, both highly predictive indicators of non-healing wounds.2-3

 • Fibronectin: Which aids cell adhesion and migration